• Menu

 Thankful Turkey Activity + coloring page

-A cute Thanksgiving activity for parents looking for a quick Thanksgiving activity to do with the kiddos.
+A cute Thanksgiving activity for parents looking for a quick, all inclusive, holiday lesson to do with the kids.

 assortment of colorful target brand crayons laid across a thanksgiving activity

-I found myself disappointed while digging around for a quick homeschool activity to do with the kids for Thanksgiving.
+While digging around the internet for a quick homeschool activity to do with the kids for Thanksgiving, I found myself disappointed with the results.

 The cute ones required payment and the others didn’t have enough of a learning aspect to them so I decided to create my own instead and share it with all of you.